Eliav2/how-react-hooks-work/README.md

 ## Component with complicated lifecycle

-so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases. by writing this lib I learned how hooks really behave, so I could optimize the render cycle and improve performance by far.
+so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such a component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases. by writing this lib I learned how hooks really behave, so I could optimize the render cycle and improve performance by far.
-**Pro-tip**: with components with complicated lifecycle you would probably want to use many times `useRef` and not `useState`! this way you don't force re-renders during updates and this solving problems with state variables that dependent on other state variables which will be 'ready' only on next render.
+**Pro-tip**: with components with a complicated lifecycle you would probably want to use many times `useRef` and not `useState`! this way you don't force re-renders during updates and this solves problems with state variables that depend on other state variables which will be 'ready' only on the next render.

 ## Recap

-- on each phase: An entire React Tree goes through [each phase](#render-cycle-summary) in a render cycle one after another, which means that if one component in the tree is in the useEffect phase for example, all the different components in the tree are currently also in the useEffect phase.
+- on each phase: An entire React Tree goes through [each phase](#render-cycle-summary) in a render cycle one after another, which means that if one component in the tree is in the useEffect phase, for example, all the different components in the tree are currently also in the useEffect phase.
 - for a React Tree: on the same phase, each Component on React tree will fire each phase in the same order of the declaration of the react component in the React tree. for example: